-The server receives an object implementing ServiceRegistrar from the service locator (such as reggie).
-Adding in the service locator and the client in their JVMs is shown in Figure 9-4.
+Figure 8-2 showed that the client receives an object implementing ServiceRegistrar from the service locator (such as reggie).
+When we add in the service locator and the client in their JVMs, the picture looks like what is shown in Figure 8-4.